-The Secret of Roman Cuisine: Simple and Less is More
+The Secrets of Roman Cuisine: Simple and Less is More

 By Valeria Bianchini

-Shopping at local food markets for fresh produce
+Shopping at local Roman food markets for fresh produce

 Quality: The secret ingredient of Roman cuisine

 I live in Rome and I simply adore Roman cuisine.
 “Simple and less is more”.
 I think this perfectly sums up what our local dishes are all about.
 We use few, simple ingredients when preparing the traditional recipes.
 Amatriciana (tomato sauce, guanciale, pecorino), Cacio e Pepe (pecorino, salt, pepper), Carbonara (egg, guanciale, pecorino), Saltimbocca (meat, prosciutto, sage).
 I could go on and on.
 The point is that with such few ingredients, quality is what makes the difference.
 So paying attention to what you buy, where it comes from, how it has been grown or raised turns out to be the most important “ingredient” itself.
 Thank you Maria, Luigi, Antonio, Carlo and Gianni for your hard work.

 What I cook pretty much depends on how much time I can spend in the kitchen prepping, cooking and cleaning.
 When my day is free, I like to make fresh pasta from scratch and use my mom’s super simple recipe: 100gr durum wheat flour and 1 egg per person.
 Gnocchi alla Romana – made with semolina, milk, parmigiano, butter and egg yolks – is my favorite comfort food that I prepare in advance and then bake in the oven just before dinner.
 Prosciutto crudo and mozzarella are my options when I have no time at all but don’t want to miss out on the flavors and quality.

 Local ingredients, in season fruits and vegetables, quality extra virgin olive oil and that is pretty much all you need when preparing a genuine Roman dish.